 This tour is a roadie’s dream, and is appropriate for intermediate or advanced bicyclists.
 We recommend modern road bikes, preferably with triple chainrings or large rear cogs to tame the hills.
 All biking is on asphalt roads except for a few very short sections of packed gravel.
 Our routes bypass the most challenging climbs in the area, but there are very few flat sections.
 Distance options each day range from 30 to 60 miles, with optional side routes available to add on miles.
 Terrain is a mix of rolling hills and strenuous climbs.
 The scenery is very beautiful and diverse, including valley farms, forested mountains, and the Blue Ridge Parkway.

-Tour Point of Origin:
+Tour Point of Origin

 Hotel 24 South, 24 South Market Street, Staunton, Virginia 24401.

-Getting to the Tour Start (Staunton, VA)
+Getting to the Tour Start (Beaufort, NC):

-Driving: Approximate travel distance to Staunton--
+Driving: Approximate travel distance to Stanton–

 - Richmond, VA: 108 miles